Dr. Thomas W. Brunk

 Freer House Scholar, Founding Board Member and Friend

 Dr. Thomas W. Brunk poses in the former Peacock Room in front of a selection of items that were owned by Charles Lang Freer.
-These objects, which are a part of Dr. Brunk's collection of Freer objects, were brought to the Freer House and on display for Princess Akiko of Japan during her visit to the Freer House.
-(June 2018)
+These objects, which are a part of Dr. Brunk's collection of Freer objects, were brought to the Freer House and displayed for Her Imperial Highness, Princess Akiko of Mikasa, Japan during her visit to the Freer House in June, 2018.

 Dr. Brunk generously volunteered his time and efforts to research and document the Charles Lang Freer legacy in Detroit and the significance of the Freer House.
 Dr. Brunk was an active Freer House board member who dedicated his life to the preservation of Detroit history and architecture.
 His work and his own legacy will not be forgotten as the impact he had on fostering Detroit's revitalization for future generations was one of his greatest accomplishments.